TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/SignalsSlots/Index.rst

 .. warning::

-   The extbase :php:`SignalSlotDispatcher` and the concept of using signals and slots has been superseded by :ref:`PSR-14 events <EventDispatcher>`
+   The `Extbase`:pn: :php:`SignalSlotDispatcher` and the concept of using signals and slots has been superseded by :ref:`PSR-14 events <EventDispatcher>`

-Signals and slots provide a way to extend TYPO3s Core functionality or the functionality of Extensions.
+Signals and slots provide a way to extend TYPO3's `Core`:pn: functionality or the functionality of Extensions.
 Signals roughly follow the `observer pattern <https://en.wikipedia.org/wiki/Observer_pattern>`__.

 Signals and slots decouple the sender (sending a signal) and the receiver(s)